Feeds:

 about 52 years old; “occupation, anything I can find to do,” residence and post-office address, corner Chapel Street Road and Gordon Avenue

 “I don’t remember [Peter Fuller] … but I did know Thomas Fuller and Fred Fuller … They are both now living in Norfolk.
-I also know Peter Keeling who served in my company; he now lives in Berkly, Va.
+I also know Peter Keeling who served in my company; he now lives in Berkley, Va.

 ” Q: Do you know John Portlock?